-Mobility has always been part of Inuit culture.1 Anthropologist Hugh Brody explains that "hunting families travel familiar routes and reoccupy sites that have been important to their people for generations.
-The seasonal rounds occupy grooves of cultural history and draw upon archives of experience and knowledge."2 For the Qikiqtanirmiut, the seasonal cycle of harvesting that naturally took advantage of weather conditions, animal migrations and cultural linkages continued into the mid-twentieth century.3 After that, the nature of Inuit mobility changed dramatically.
+E7-1865 J. Okalik Eegeesiak President Qikiqtani Inuit Association Iqaluit, Nunavut 2013 obility has always been part of Inuit culture.
+Anthropologist Hugh Brody explains that "hunting families travel familiar routes and reoccupy sites that have been important to their people for generations.
+The seasonal rounds occupy grooves of cultural history, and draw upon archives of experience and knowledge."
+For the Qikiqta-alungmiut, the seasonal cycle of harvesting that naturally took advantage of weather conditions, animal migrations and cultural linkages continued into the mid-twentieth century.
+After that, the nature of Inuit mobility changed dramatically.